docker/docker-py/docs/boot2docker.md

 print client.version()
 ```

+If you're encountering the following error:
-To avoid the common error `SSLError: hostname '192.168.59.103' doesn't match 'boot2docker'`, you
+`SSLError: hostname '192.168.59.103' doesn't match 'boot2docker'`, you can:

-can disable hostname validation.
+1. Add an entry to your /etc/hosts file matching boot2docker to the daemon's IP
+1. disable hostname validation (but please consider the security implications
+   in doing this)

 ```python
 from docker.client import Client